 - chopped cilantro

-- Chop the pork into large pieces, place in a large pot.
+- Chop the pork into large pieces, and place in a large pot.
 Add the orange juice, water, and salt.

 - Add avocado if desired.